dasfabs/ESA5/README.md

 # ESA5
-try git with all commandos
+try git with all commands